Junction box tripping breaker

 Electrical

-The answer to 'junction box tripping breaker' is that a tripped breaker in a junction box is often caused by an electrical overload or short circuit.
-This can happen when too many devices or appliances are connected to the circuit, or if there is a problem with the wiring or connections inside the junction box.
+The answer to 'junction box tripping breaker' is that a tripping breaker in a junction box is often caused by a short circuit or overload in the electrical circuit.
+This can happen when there is a problem with the wiring, a faulty electrical device connected to the circuit, or too many devices drawing too much power.

 Frequently Asked Questions